How to convert multiple workbooks or worksheets to PDF files at once in Excel?

 1. Click Kutools Plus > Workbook > Format Converter, see screenshot:

-2. And a prompt box is popped out to remind you must close the workbooks that you want to convert.
+2. A prompt box will pop up reminding you to close the workbooks that you want to convert.

 3. Click OK, then, in the FileFormat Converter dialog, specify the following options: